pion/transport/vnet/README.md

 //

 // Stop the router.
+// This will stop all internal goroutines in the router tree.
-// This will start internal goroutine to route packets. if err = wan.Stop(); err != nil {
+// (No need to call Stop() on child routers) if err = wan.Stop(); err != nil {
     // handle error
 }